DarrellRoberts/pirate-work-management-tool/README.md

 A to-do list with a nautical, pirate theme.

-Made with TypeScript in React.js with Tailwind CSS
+Made with TypeScript and Tailwind CSS in React.ts.

 See screenshots below: